alan-turing-institute/data-safe-haven-team/WaysofWork.md

 Meeting time should be focus on collaboration and group decisions.

+Scheduled and fixed time together is key for fostering collaboraiton and discussion, but has also proven to provide great flexibility and capacity to address issues as they arise.
+In a setting where finding a calendar slot that everyone can make is very challenging, sometimes requiring a month or longer, having 2 weekly and 2 monthly recurrent shared times slots has proved highly benefitial.

 ### Weekly meeting
 Key facts
 - Mondays 10.00 to 10.30